kayeungadrian-tam/The-Banana-Room/README.md

 # The-Banana-Room
+My very first project with flutter!

-A simple game made in Flutter!!!
+A simple multi-purpose UI made from scratch with firebase as the backend.

 ## Setup